kimara-ai/runpod-worker-comfy/README.md

 ## Quickstart

-- 🐳 Choose one of the five available images for your serverless endpoint:
+- 🐳 Choose this image for your serverless endpoint:
-  - `timpietruskyblibla/runpod-worker-comfy:3.6.0-base`: doesn't contain anything, just a clean ComfyUI
+  - `kimaraai/runpod-worker-comfy:1.0.0-base`: doesn't contain any extras, just a clean ComfyUI
-  - `timpietruskyblibla/runpod-worker-comfy:3.6.0-flux1-schnell`: contains the checkpoint, text encoders and VAE for [FLUX.1 schnell](https://huggingface.co/black-forest-labs/FLUX.1-schnell)
-  - `timpietruskyblibla/runpod-worker-comfy:3.6.0-flux1-dev`: contains the checkpoint, text encoders and VAE for [FLUX.1 dev](https://huggingface.co/black-forest-labs/FLUX.1-dev)
-  - `timpietruskyblibla/runpod-worker-comfy:3.6.0-sdxl`: contains the checkpoint and VAE for [Stable Diffusion XL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0)
-  - `timpietruskyblibla/runpod-worker-comfy:3.6.0-sd3`: contains the checkpoint for [Stable Diffusion 3 medium](https://huggingface.co/stabilityai/stable-diffusion-3-medium)
 - ℹ️ [Use the Docker image on RunPod](#use-the-docker-image-on-runpod)
 - 🧪 Pick an [example workflow](./test_resources/workflows/) & [send it to your deployed endpoint](#interact-with-your-runpod-api)